 Fresh vegetables: Keep some of the sliced vegetables aside (apart from mushrooms) for garnish.

 Fried quail eggs: Guys, have you ever eaten quail eggs?
 They are super cool and make a perfect garnish!
 They also are super healthy and allergy free – did you know this?
-If you want to know more have a look at my short post about Quail Eggs.
 If you can get your hands on these tiny eggs, you are in for a treat.
 And on the top of it they look so cool, don’t they?

 Now the actual frying them takes literally a minute.
 Leave them till the very end.
 After you stir-fry the veggies (I use a frying pan as I don’t have a wok) use the same pan to fry them in.
 Add tiny bit of oil, if necessary.
 What you need to do is remove the pan from the heat.
 Now carefully crack open the eggs (use a knife – it is easier) and pour them onto your pan.
 You will notice they start cooking immediately so don’t be tempted putting the pan on the heat until you have all the eggs in the pan.